 Thursday, 7 August 2025

-A High-Gain fOXX Tone Machine Clone?
+A Hidden Clone of fOXX Tone Machine

 Doom on a Dime_ Temu Fuzz Pedal Review

-Alright, let’s crack this thing open and see what kind of sorcery is packed inside this new version.
+Alright, let’s crack this thing open and see what kind of sorcery is packed inside this version.

 It uses the same circuit found in many cheap mini fuzz pedals that cost around 20–30 euros, but it's even cheaper.
-(9€)
+(9€) .
+I believe this is a clone of IRIN RS-11 Soul Fuzz .

 What we’ve got here is a surface-mount layout—SMD components all the way.